Minres/SystemC-Quickstart/README.md

 cmake --build .
 bin/TransactionExample
 ```

-Et voila you completed your first SystemC simulation even with SCV transaction recording!
+Et voila you completed your first SystemC simulation even with transaction recording!
 If you would like to analyze the recording output further just download the latest release of
 [SCViewer](https://github.com/Minres/SCViewer/releases) to open the transaction_example.txlog.